vinceumo/todo/tutorial.md

 ### Add the new list

-To create a new list we want to field the _title_ and _keyword_ inputs.
-When the user clicks on **Create List** we want to push our new values to `todoLists` in our data.
-If one of our input is empty we want a default text to show up.
+To create a new list, we need the values of the _title_ and _keyword_ inputs.
+When the user clicks on **Create List**, we will push our new values to `todoLists` in our data.
+If one of our input is empty we will show up a default value.

-In our _app.js_ we are going to add a `tempNewList` array, it will store the values of our inputs.
+In our _app.js_, add a `tempNewList` array, it will store the values of our inputs.

 ```js
 var app = new Vue({